-Setting Description ORBDebug Specifies whether Discoverer instructs the ORB to print debugging messages from the server configurator network.
+Setting Description FND_SECURE Specifies the directory containing a DBC file that Discoverer uses to connect to an Oracle Applications database in secure mode.
+Discoverer first attempts to find a DBC file with the filename <database name="">.dbc.
+If not found, Discoverer then attempts to use a file with the filename <host name=""> <sid>.dbc.</sid></host></database> If this value is not set, Discoverer attempts to use the value specified by FND_TOP.
+FND_TOP Specifies the directory path for the secure directory containing a DBC file that Discoverer uses to connect to an Oracle Applications database in secure mode (i.e. \$ <fnd_top>/secure).</fnd_top> This variable is included for backwards compatibility.
+Discoverer first attempts to use the value specified by FND_SECURE.
+ORBDebug Specifies whether Discoverer instructs the ORB to print debugging messages from the server configurator network.
 This option does not have a value, but is used as a toggle to enable or disable debugging messages.
 ORBDebugLevel=< level > Specifies the level of debugging in the ORB.
 The range is 1 for the minimum amount of debugging information to 10 for the maximum amount of debugging information.
 ORBLogFile= <name file="" log="" of=""></name> Specifies that all ACE_DEBUG and ACE_ERROR messages are redirected to the file specified.
 If you do not specify a path, the file is created in the directory in which the server is running (e.g. \$ORACLE_HOME).
 ORBObjRefStyle=[IOE URL] Specifies the user-visible style of object references.
 The IOR style(default) is the conventional CORBA object reference, whereas the URL style looks more like a URL.
 ORBVerboseLogginglevel=[0 1 2] Specifies the amount of status data printed on each line of the debug log.
-Higher numbers generate more output.

-Setting Description process-type id="PreferenceServer" Specifies whether the preferences will be started by OPMN.
+Higher numbers generate more output. process-type id="PreferenceServer" Specifies whether the preferences will be started by OPMN.
 This setting is useful in clustered environments where only one preference should be running.
-The default value for this setting is: <process-type enabled="true" id="PreferenceServer">.</process-type> process-type id="SessionServer" module-id="Disco_SessionServer" maxprocs= <value></value> Specifies the maximum number of Discoverer servers that can run at the same time.
-You might increase this value if you need more concurrent Discoverer Plus Relational or Discoverer Viewer users The value must be a positive integer. process-type id="SessionServer" module-id="Disco_SessionServer" timeout= <value></value> Specifies the length of time (in seconds) that the servlet waits for the Discoverer server process to responds value must be a positive integer.
+The default value for this setting is:

+process-type id="SessionServer" module-id="Disco_SessionServer" maxprocs= <value></value> Specifies the maximum number of Discoverer sessions (default 50) that can run at the same time (for Discoverer Plus, Discoverer Viewer, and Discoverer Portlet Provider).
+You might increase this value if you need to support more concurrent Discoverer users.
+The value must be a positive integer.
+Note: This value must be equal to or greater than the value of the /portlet/sessionPool/@maxSessions setting in configuration.xml (for more information, see Section A.2, "List of configuration settings in configuration.xml"). process-type id="SessionServer" module-id="Disco_SessionServer" timeout= <value></value> Specifies the length of time (in seconds) that the servlet waits for the Discoverer server process to responds value must be a positive integer.
 You might need to increase this value if the machine is heavily loaded and is unable to start the server in the default time allowed (i.e. 30 seconds). ssl_enabled Specifies that SSL is enabled.